juanseripe/DataScienceCapstone/README.md

 # DataScienceCapstone

-In this project I'll develop my Data Science Capstone Project for the IBM/Coursera Data Science Professional Certificate.
+In this repository I'll develop my Data Science Capstone Project for the IBM/Coursera Data Science Professional Certificate.